Book your Thassos Accommodation HERE ! Directly with the owner.

 Start planning your ferry trip to Thassos today and embark on an unforgettable Greek island adventure.
 Book your ferry tickets at the port, pack your bags, and get ready to immerse yourself in the magic of Thassos.
 Your island paradise awaits!

-A good thing about ferries to Thassos is you can book and pay for your ticket directly at the port or even inside the ferry if you arrive 1-2 minutes before departure.
+A good thing about ferries to Thassos is that you can book and pay for your ticket directly at the port or even inside the ferry if you arrive 1-2 minutes before departure.
 All Thassos ferry companies are very flexible, so you will be more than fine!

 For even more insider info, check out this complete list of 101 Things to Do on the Island, read my Comprehensive Guide on all Thassos Villages, or get inspiration from these 21 ideas for Day Trips in Thassos!